Fashionable relief from the sprawl of Charles de Gaulle

 The Salon is (obviously) divided in to three distinct spaces (i.e. the interior, the window side, the loft), and because each is responsible for serving, at the minimum, hundreds of people, they’ve all been outfitted with their own self-serve food and drink stations.
 You’ll see pictures from each of the three areas, and while they may occupy different spaces, their contents are nearly identical.

 Make no mistake: there are so many places to get food in the Salon, and while there is no variety beyond any one of the stations, the recipes themselves are quite varied.
-Just like the Centurion Lounges in the United States (noticing a pattern here?), Air France offers an interesting array of dishes that can be as small as a quick snack to tide you over or a multi-coursed meal to make you feel stuffed.
+Almost like the Centurion Lounges in the United States, Air France offers an interesting array of dishes that can be as small as a quick snack to tide you over or a multi-coursed meal to make you feel stuffed.
 All of them are high quality; even the most picky eaters can easily find something to enjoy!

 If you’re craving a warmer, more substantial meal before your flight, Air France has you covered too.